Studies indicate Johnson & Johnson booster provides strong protection against omicron - NewsBreak

 Using the Pfizer shot as a booster, however, generated a 17-fold increase in neutralizing antibodies, according to the release.

-That study involved an analysis of the blood of 65 vaccinated people.Fauci: Avoid large gatherings, ‘everybody hugging and kissing’ at New Year’s Eve parties
+That study involved an analysis of the blood of 65 vaccinated people.Fauci calls mental health a ‘very important and difficult’ part of pandemic

-“As the omicron variant has mutated from the original SARS-CoV-2 strain, there is a need to understand how effective currently authorized COVID-19 vaccines remain at protecting against severe disease,” said Dan Barouch, M.D., Ph.D., Director of the Center for Virology and Vaccine Research at BIDMC, in the release.
-“Our analysis shows that a booster shot of the Johnson & Johnson COVID-19 vaccine generated a robust increase in both neutralizing antibodies and T-cells to Omicron.”Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0